Krokodyl/koi-wa-balance/README.md

 White Dragon 					|Trades this mahjong tile for an item.
 If you bring the three dragon tiles on a date...
 Green Dragon 					|Trades this mahjong tile for an item.
 If you bring the three dragon tiles on a date...
 Red Dragon 						|Trades this mahjong tile for an item.
 If you bring the three dragon tiles on a date...

+* When you have the 3 dragon tiles and use one, with your date, you are automatically teleported to the destination and you get 3 bonus hearts.

+* The item spaces at the far north, east, south and west usually give better items.